tensorpack/tensorpack/docs/tutorial/dataflow.md

 You can find details in the [API docs](../modules/dataflow.html) under the "parallel" and "parallel_map" section.

-[Parallel DataFlow tutorial](parallel-dataflow.html) give a deeper dive on how to use them to optimize your data pipeline.
+[Parallel DataFlow tutorial](parallel-dataflow.html) gives a deeper dive on how to use them to optimize your data pipeline.

 ### Run the DataFlow